UMAprotocol/optimistic-oracle-dapp/README.md

 - REACT_APP_ONBOARD_API_KEY

+## Optional Environment Variables

+At least one of these providers should be enabled in order for the app to collect any data.

 - REACT_APP_PROVIDER_URL_1 (Ethereum Provider)

 - REACT_APP_PROVIDER_URL_137 (Polygon Provider)

-## Optional Environment Variables
+- REACT_APP_PROVIDER_URL_42 (Eth Kovan Provider)

 - REACT_APP_DEBUG=1 enable event state debugging output to console.
 Remove definition in production.
+Setting debug to 1 will also enable local hardhat testing with chain id 1337.

 # Getting Started with Create React App